clinplayer/SEG-MAT/README.md

 ## Code
 ### Installation
-**Update**: we currently release the corresponding CMakelist.txt of the project to boost the usability across platforms (e.g., Windows, Linux, Mac).
+Use the CMakelist.txt to compile the project.

 Third part libraries：
-  - [CGAL](https://www.cgal.org/), versions 4.9, 4.11 are tested, Boost 1.59.0 is needed to compile CGAL, please refer to the [link](https://doc.cgal.org/latest/Manual/installation.html) here.
+  - [CGAL](https://www.cgal.org/) versions 4.9, 4.11 are tested.
+Boost 1.59.0 is needed to compile CGAL.
+Please refer to the [link](https://doc.cgal.org/latest/Manual/installation.html) here.
-  - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), version 3.3 is already included in the source files
+  - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) version 3.3 is already included in the source files.

-Compile:
+Example compile process on Windows:
   - Use CMake UI or commond tool to build the project
   - Specify the CGAL library path
   - Make it to a specific IDE project, e.g., Visual Studio, XCode, etc.

-Example compile process using CMake UI on a Windows system:

 <a>
     <img src="doc/cmake_example.png" width="100% height="100%"/>